eu-cdse/documentation/README.md

 * Files should be provided in either markdown(.md) or quarto markdown(.qmd) format.
 Quarto files are highly encouraged, mainly if they include code snippets to be rendered.
 * External links (outside the documentation portal domain) should always open in a new tab.
 This can be done by adding `{target="_blank"}` to your link in the markdown.
 * Link your files within other file content or include them in the sidebar.
 Sidebar can be edited from the `_quarto.yml` config file.
-* Additional packages required for rendering your code should be included in the reqirement.txt file.
+* Additional packages required for rendering your code should be included in the requirement.txt file.

 # Previewing
 Rendering of the preview branch is available at: https://eu-cdse.github.io/documentation/Home.html .